LloydArmstrong/clickhouse-iam-terraform-module/README.md

 This Terraform module creates ClickHouse roles and assigns privileges to each role using the [ClickHouse Terraform Provider](https://registry.terraform.io/providers/ClickHouse/clickhouse/latest).

 **NB!!!
 The module does not handle column and table specific permissions yet.
 Only creating Roles and assigning priveleges to Roles.
 Upcoming updates will add additional funtionality.**
+**There is also currently NO support for importing already assigned roles into Terraform**

 ---